Siege of Guînes (1352)

 The siege of Guînes took place from May to July 1352, when a French army under Geoffrey de Charny unsuccessfully attempted to recapture the French castle at Guînes which had been seized by the English the previous January.
-The siege was part of the Hundred Years' War and took place during the uneasy and oft-broken truce of Calais.
+The siege was part of the Hundred Years' War and took place during the uneasy and ill-kept truce of Calais.

-The English had taken the strongly fortified castle during a period of nominal truce, and the English king, EdwardIII, decided to keep it.
-Charny led 4,500 men and retook the town, but could not blockade the castle.
+The strongly fortified castle had been taken by the English during a period of nominal truce and the English king, EdwardIII, decided to keep it.
+Charny led 4,500 men and retook the town but was unable to blockade the castle.
 After two months of fierce fighting, a large English night attack on the French camp inflicted a heavy defeat and the French withdrew.
 Guînes was incorporated into the Pale of Calais.
-The castle was besieged by the French in 1436 and 1514 but was relieved each time, before falling to the French in 1558.
+The castle was besieged by the French in 1436 and 1514, but was relieved each time, before falling to the French in 1558.

 Background

-Since the Norman Conquest of 1066, English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
-Following a series of disagreements between Philip VI of France and Edward III of England, on 24 May 1337 Philip's Great Council in Paris agreed that the lands held by Edward in France should be taken back into Philip's hands because Edward was in breach of his obligations as a vassal.
+Since the Norman Conquest of 1066 English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
+Following a series of disagreements between Philip VI of France and Edward III of England, on 24 May 1337 Philip's Great Council in Paris agreed that the lands held by Edward in France should be taken back into Philip's hands on the grounds that Edward was in breach of his obligations as a vassal.
 This marked the start of the Hundred Years' War, which was to last 116 years.
-After nine years of expensive but inconclusive warfare, Edward landed with an army in northern Normandy in July 1346.
+After nine years of inconclusive but expensive warfare, Edward landed with an army in northern Normandy in July 1346.
 He then undertook the Crécy campaign, to the gates of Paris and north across France.
 The English turned to fight Philip's much larger army at the Battle of Crécy, where the French were defeated with heavy loss.

 Edward needed a port where his army could regroup and be resupplied from the sea.
 The Channel port of Calais suited this purpose; it was also highly defensible and would provide a secure entrepôt into France for English armies.
 Calais could be easily resupplied by sea and defended by land.
 Edward's army laid siege to the port in September 1346.
 With French finances and morale at a low ebb after Crécy, Philip failed to relieve the town, and the starving defenders surrendered on 3 August 1347.
 By 28 September the Truce of Calais, intended to bring a temporary halt to the fighting, had been agreed.
 It was to run for nine months to 7 July 1348 but was extended repeatedly.
 The truce did not stop ongoing naval clashes between the two countries, nor small-scale fighting in Gascony and Brittany.